johnang3/JavaOptimizer/README.md

 ```

-The Scalar interface supports several operations, which currently include arithmetic operations, power, exp, ln, sigmoid and tanh.
+The Scalar interface supports several operations, which include arithmetic operations, power, exp, ln, sigmoid and tanh.
 Most operators implement the .d(x) method by analyzing the derivatives of their parents.
-This can become expensive when sequential operations reference prior steps multiple times.
+This can become expensive when sequential operations reference the same prior step multiple times.
 In these cases, the .cache method should be used to aggregate a local map of VarKeys to derivatives.

 ##Matrix